csdevignes/metabo-assistant/README.md

 ```

 I also extracted from [KEGG](https://www.kegg.jp) and NCBI databases the list of all metabolic pathways,
-and for each the list of genes and compounds involved (see [kegg-dataextract](https://github.com/csdevignes/kegg-dataextract) repository)
+and for each the list of genes and compounds involved (see [kegg-dataextract](https://github.com/csdevignes/kegg-dataextract) repository).
+This database was used
-(= **database examples**).
+to generate **database examples**.

 While working with the database I realized that some pathways had zero compounds, only genes.
 Since I was interested
 in crossing compounds and genes information, I excluded them.

 ### Test using chat mistral

-I first ran some test with mistral chat models to optimize the prompt and better define my case.
+I first ran some test with mistral chat models to optimize the prompt.
 I used the [promptgenerator.py](promptgenerator.py) script to generate prompt from different real examples and then
 tested it with the different mistral models.
 Test results are listed in [test-chat-results.md](prompts/test_chat_results.md)

 Both Mistral Large and Small performed quite well, although they sometimes lacked precision and small model once did not
 find the answer.
-Fine-tuning the small or 7B model with data from examples can maybe make it more precise
+Fine-tuning the small or 7B model with data from examples could make it more precise
 and accurate.

 ### Train dataset